-Trash in Hotel Room Is Considered a Abandoned After Checkout:
+Trash in Hotel Room Abandoned After Checkout:

 In the case of Abel v.
 United States, the Supreme Court examined the actions of the FBI's search of a hotel room vacated by the petitioner, Abel, who was suspected of espionage.
 The Court held that the search was lawful under abandonment.2